Project-MONAI/monai-deploy-workflow-manager/ISSUE_TEMPLATE/bug_report.md

 * Hardware configuration (CPU, GPU, memory, storage, etc...):

 ### Regression?
-Did this work in the previous build or release of the Workload Manager?
+Did this work in the previous build or release of the Workflow Manager?
 If you can try a previous release or build to find out, that can help us narrow down the problem.
 If you don't know, that's OK.

 ### Other information
 (Please attach any logs available and remember to anonymize any PHI before sharing).